← Table of Contents Chapter 3 · 11 min read

 “Which rumors concern you most?”

 He was quiet for a moment.
-Then: “The one about you consorting with the Fae.
+Then: “The one about the Fae.
 And the one about Hemme having a dossier.
 Reports from Vintas.
 Statements from people who claim to have witnessed… various things.”

 My stomach tightened.
 “What kind of things?”

-“The kind that make a student sound less like an arcanist and more like a reckless menace.”
+“The kind that make a student sound less an arcanist than a reckless menace.”
 His voice was gentle, which made it worse.
 “Be careful, Kvothe.
-Hemme’s been waiting for this.
-He’s been sharpening his knives for months.
-And thirty-six talents—that’s not just tuition.
-That’s a message.”
+Hemme’s been sharpening his knives for months.
+Thirty-six talents isn’t tuition.
+It’s a message.”

 “I know.”

 “Do you?”
 He gripped my shoulder briefly.
-“For what it’s worth—I’m glad you’re back.
-Whatever you’ve done, wherever you’ve been.
-This place is more interesting with you in it.”
+“For what it’s worth.
+I’m glad you’re back.”

 He walked away before I could respond.